 Brings leading practices directly to clinicians at the point-of-care.

 Reduces Administrative Burden

 Reduces administrative burden and releases time to care.

 Improves communication and clinical documentation to close communication gaps and best inform decision making for resident care.

 Supports effective care planning that drives individualized actions based on assessment findings.

 A key priority of the Ontario government is reducing hallway healthcare.
 Long-term care homes will be integral in helping to accomplish this, by reducing avoidable hospitalizations and emergency department visits.
-To support this objective, the Think Research™ Clinical Support Tools (CSTs) have been included in the Ministry of Health and Long-Term Care’s (MOHLTC) programming plan.
+To support this objective, Think Research’s Clinical Support Tools (CSTs) have been included in the Ministry of Long-Term Care’s (MOLTC) programming plan.

 - Behavioural and Psychological Symptoms of Dementia